GaryHopeMS/MSBuildLab330/Lab Script.md

 1. Open the **Services/SemanticKernel.cs** file.

-2. Locate the **GetEmbeddingsAsync()** and replace the single statement assigning the embeddingsArray to an empty array with a call the the Semantic Kernel connector for embeddings and the conversion back to a vector array.
+2. Locate the **GetEmbeddingsAsync()** and replace the single statement assigning the embeddingsArray to an empty array with a call the Semantic Kernel connector for embeddings and the conversion back to a vector array.

 ```csharp
           // code to replace